 These muffins are ready in just about 15-20 minutes.
 Enjoy them straight out of the oven as a snack, or save some for breakfast.
 They're also awesome for lunchboxes.
+(See more great lunchbox ideas at 20 + Vegan Lunch Box Ideas)

-But it's okay because these vegan healthy muffins are low in sugar.
+These vegan healthy muffins are low in sugar.
 Unlike traditional muffins, which can be loaded with refined sugar, these muffins are sweetened with natural ingredients like bananas and maple syrup.

 They're also high in fiber, like Vegan Protein Waffles and Savory Vegan Zucchini Muffins.
 Thanks to whole wheat flour, these muffins are a good source of fiber, which can help keep you feeling full and satisfied.